 The following are straightforward questions about who we are, what we stand for, and how we worship.

-Worship is from 5:00-6:00 p.m. on the 2nd, 4th, and 5th Sundays of each month.
-During Advent we meet weekly.
-For those wishing to stay, we share together with a finger food potluck from 6:00-7:00 p.m.
+On 1st & 3rd Sundays of each month, we worship in Greeley from 5:00-6:00 p.m.
+On the 2nd, 4th & 5th Sundays, we worship in Fort Collins from 4:00-5:00 p.m.
+For those wishing to stay, we share together a potluck meal after every service.
 This completely optional and there is no pressure to stay.